Commissions for Protection of Child Rights Act, 2005

-The Commissions for Protection of Child Rights Act, 2005 is a law enacted by the Parliament of India, which provides for constitution of National commission and state commissions for the rehabilitation, prosperity and wellness of children.
+The Commissions for Protection of Child Rights Act, 2005 is a law enacted by the Parliament of India, which provides for constitution of National commission and state commissions for the rehabilitation, prosperity and wellbeing of children.
 The act was primarily enforced in Indian administered states and its union territories to protect child rights.
 The act further provides constitution for establishment of children's court where the offenses against children rights or exploitation of child rights be trialed speedily.

 Background

-The Commission such as National commission consists 7 members including a Chairperson.
+The Commission such as National commission consists 6 members including a Chairperson.

 The presiding officer should be well experienced in specified respects such as rehabilitation, promotion and protection of the minors and make necessary efforts for their prosperity.

 Six members including presiding officer of the commission should be fully aware of rules and regulations created to Child labour law and experienced enough in flourishing children, such as Education, Health, removing of Child labour measures, understanding psychological problems of children who are socially impacted and its measures.

 One member of the commission should be a woman with same abilities as specified for of other members.

 The appointment of members or chairperson are made by the selection panel constituted by the Government of India.